WASP-4b: Characteristics

-The planetary equilibrium temperature would be 1650 K, but the measured dayside temperature is higher, with a 2015 study finding 1900 K and a 2020 study finding 1957 K.
+The planetary equilibrium temperature would be 1,650 K, but the measured dayside temperature is higher, with a 2015 study finding 1,900 K and a 2020 study finding 1,957 K.

 A study in 2012, utilizing the Rossiter–McLaughlin effect, determined the planetary orbit is probably aligned with the equatorial plane of the star, with misalignment equal to -1°.

-The planet's orbital period appears to be decreasing at a rate of 7.33 milliseconds per year, suggesting that its orbit is decaying with a decay timescale of 15.77 million years.
+The planet's orbital period appeared to be decreasing at a rate of 7.33 milliseconds per year, suggesting that its orbit is decaying with a decay timescale of 15.77 million years.
 The anomalously high rate of orbital decay of WASP-4b was poorly understood as of 2021.
-The orbital decay was confirmed in 2025.
-It is primarily driven by tidal interactions between the planet and its host star.
+The orbital decay thought to be primarily driven by tidal interactions between the planet and its host star.
+However, in late 2025 it was determined that WASP-4b is not undergoing any orbital decay; all the data used to support it is instead explained by the light travel time effect of the wider-orbit planet WASP-4c.